-Selling a house can be expensive, complex and time-consuming, so it’s a huge relief to everyone involved when a deal is struck and the sale closes.
-But what if the seller wants to back out?
+Selling a house can be expensive, complex and time-consuming, so it’s a huge relief to everyone involved when a deal is struck and a contract is signed.
+But what if the seller signs, then wants to back out?
 Is it legal?
-What are the buyer’s options in that case?
+And what are the buyer’s options in that case?

 Sellers may have a variety of reasons for trying to back out of an accepted purchase agreement.
 Among them:

-- The seller gets a higher offer from another buyer.
+- If the seller gets a higher offer from another buyer.

-- The seller has been unable to find a suitable replacement home.
+- If the seller has been unable to find a suitable replacement home.

-- The seller loses a job or a family member dies, making it financially difficult to move.
+- If the seller loses a job or a family member dies, making it financially difficult to move.

-- The seller has emotional ties to the house and can’t let go.
+- If the seller has emotional ties to the house and can’t let go.

-- There is a disagreement within the seller’s family about leaving the house.
+- If there is a disagreement within the seller’s family about leaving the house.

-- The property appraises for more than what the buyer has offered.
+- If the property appraises for more than what the buyer has offered.

-A home seller who backs out of a purchase contract can be sued for breach of contract.
+However, in many cases, a home seller who reneges on a purchase contract can be sued for breach of contract.
 A judge could order the seller to sign over a deed and complete the sale anyway.
 “The buyer could sue for damages, but usually, they sue for the property,” Schorr says.

 A seller often has to pay the buyer’s legal fees, as well as his own, says Schorr.
 “That could be a harsh penalty.”

-- Pay back fees the buyer shelled out for inspections and appraisals;
+- Pay back any fees the buyer paid for inspections and appraisals.

 - Reimburse the listing agent for the lost commission and marketing costs.